 Blepharoplasty can be performed under either local anaesthesia in the comfort of Dr Turner’s rooms or general anaesthesia in a fully accredited hospital with the assistance of a qualified anaesthetist.
 Expect the operation to take one to three hours, and you are discharged the same day.

 Post-operative swelling, discolouration and bruising are expected generally lasting up to two weeks.
 Temporary swelling after eyelid surgery may mean you have trouble seeing for a day or two, with some patients reporting difficulty sleeping and closing their eyes.
 A running suture is used to close the incisions in the eyelids and is removed with minimal discomfort after 5 days.
-Patients should avoid watching TV, reading or straining your eyes for a few days, and keep your head elevated.
+Patients should avoid watching TV, reading or straining their eyes for a few days, and keep their heads elevated.
 Patients are usually able to drive and return to work once they discontinue narcotic pain medication and any discomfort has eased.

 Different Types of Eyelid Surgery

 The trend in modern upper eyelid surgery has become less invasive, with more skin and fat preservation, reducing postoperative hollowness and complications.
-Prior to the procedure your eyelids will be marked out so that the incisions follow the natural eyelid crease and allows accurate determination of the correct amount of skin to be removed.
+Prior to the procedure, your eyelids will be marked out so that the incisions follow the natural eyelid crease and allow accurate determination of the correct amount of skin to be removed.

 During the upper eyelid procedure, the excess skin is removed, muscle is tightened, and redundant orbital fat is excised or replaced in the orbit.
 The surgical incisions are sutured meticulously leaving hairline scars that usually fade quickly, but never completely disappear.
 If eyelids are droopy (ptosis) this can also be corrected by shortening the muscle (known as the “levator muscles”) that raises your upper eyelid.

-In older patients that have excess lower eyelid skin or malar bags, a more traditional lower eyelid procedure is needed.
-In this procedure an incision is made just below the eyelash line and extends into one of the eyelid crows feet.
+In older patients who have excess lower eyelid skin or malar bags, a more traditional lower eyelid procedure is needed.
+In this procedure, an incision is made just below the eyelash line and extends into one of the eyelid crow’s feet.
 The excess skin is removed, muscle is elevated and tightened to support the lower eyelid and excess fat is removed or repositioned into the tear trough area.

 3. Double Eyelid Surgery – Asian Blepharoplasty

 Many people from Asian communities are born with eyelids that lack a defined eyelid crease and so have a single eyelid or monolid appearance.
-The absence of the upper eyelid crease often gives the appearance of a smaller, puffy or droopy looking eyes.
-Asian blepharoplasty surgery has become an increasingly common procedure to help create a natural looking upper eyelid to make the eye look bigger and brighter.
+The absence of the upper eyelid crease often gives the appearance of a smaller, puffy or droopy-looking eye.
+Asian blepharoplasty surgery has become an increasingly common procedure to help create a natural-looking upper eyelid to make the eye look bigger and brighter.

-There a few options available in double eyelid surgery, from simple suture methods, to limited incision and full eyelid incision methods.
-While each has its advantages and risks and Dr Turner will discuss which procedure is suitable based on your individual needs.
+There are a few options available in double eyelid surgery, from simple suture methods to limited incision and full eyelid incision methods.
+While each has its advantages and risks Dr Turner will discuss which procedure is suitable based on your individual needs.